Version: Unity 6 (6000.0)

 This means that on the Web platform, the GC can only run when no managed code is executing (which could potentially reference live C# objects).
 This occurs at the end of every rendered game frame.

 In other words, on the Web platform, the garbage collector can’t run in the middle of executing C# code, and only runs at the end of each program frame.
-This discrepancy causes some differences in garbage collection behavior on the Web platform compared to other platforms.
+This discrepancy causes some differences in garbage collection behavior on Web compared to other platforms.

 Because of these differences, pay close attention to code that performs a lot of temporary allocations per-frame, especially if these allocations might exhibit a sequence of linear size growth.
 Such allocations may cause a temporary quadratic memory growth pressure for the garbage collector.